abdo285/SOLID-Principles/README.md

 4. **Scalability**: A SOLID design lays a solid foundation for scalability.
 As the system grows, adhering to SOLID principles helps prevent architectural issues and maintain performance, even as the codebase expands.

-## Solution Explanation : Singkle Responsibilty
+## Solution Explanation : Single Responsibilty

 ### Problem Statement